 Amazon EMR on AWS Outposts

 Amazon EMR on AWS Outposts pricing is the same as cloud-based instances of EMR.
 Please refer to the AWS Outposts pricing page for details on AWS Outposts pricing.

 Amazon EMR Serverless

 With EMR Serverless, you create an application using an open-source framework version and then submit jobs to the application.
 As part of the job specification, you can provide the minimum and maximum number of concurrent workers, as well as the vCPU, memory, and storage for each worker.
 EMR automatically adds and removes workers based on what the job requires within your specified limits.
 The three dimensions of compute, memory, and storage for workers can be independently configured.
-You can choose between 1 vCPU, 2 vCPU, or 4 vCPU per worker, and from 2 GB to 30 GB per worker in 1 GB to 8 GB increments, and storage from 20 GB to 200 GB.
+You can choose from 1 vCPU, 2 vCPU, 4 vCPU, 8 vCPU, to 16 vCPU per worker, memory from 2 GB to 120 GB per worker in 1 GB to 8 GB increments, and storage from 20 GB to 200 GB.

 You are charged for aggregate vCPU, memory, and storage resources used from the time workers are ready to run your workload until the time they stop, rounded up to the nearest second with a 1-minute minimum.
 If you set up your application to start workers at application startup, the requested workers will start when you start your application and end when you stop the application, or when the application remains idle.